roytang/blog/content/post/2022/02/spider-man-no-way-home/index.md

 That ending ties up Tom Holland's trilogy neatly and leaves nothing on the table for any possible future appearances.
 (Unlike [Far From Home](/2019/07/spider-man-far-from-home/) which burdened the next film with the secret identity reveal.)
 He could completely leave the role behind right now and it would be fine; or he could go in a completely different direction with a different supporting cast (see: [Thor Ragnarok](/2017/10/10156133009878912/)).
 With not even the Avengers remembering who he is, it even frees him up for a true standalone solo film.

 {{< /spoiler >}}

+Overall, I appreciate the film especially as a tribute to the history of the Spider-Man franchise(s) in film, but wish they had worked out a stronger premise.

 If you liked the film but haven't read a lot of the comics, here's some stuff you might want to read: